Home

 Hong Kong Museums

-Hong Kong Museums will show that in contrast to what used to be a saying, "Hong Kong culture is the cement culture."
-It was bland, with no color.
+Hong Kong Museums will show that in contrast to what used to be said, "Hong Kong culture is the cement culture.
+It was bland, with no color."

 But the Hong Kong government tried very hard in the last 2-3 decades to improve this.